Skip to main content

 What is a Speech-Language Pathologist?

-The roots of these issues may be developmental, injury-related, or secondary to cognitive impairment resulting from trauma, aging, or other unique situations.
-Sometimes, the conditions are reversible, while other times, the goal of speech therapy is to improve quality of life and communication abilities.
+According to the American Speech-Language-Hearing Association (ASHA), SLPs are experts in communication.
+SLPs work with people of all ages to address difficulties with speech sounds, language and literacy, voice and fluency, and feeding and swallowing.
+The roots of these issues may be developmental, injury-related, or secondary to cognitive impairment resulting from trauma, aging or other unique situations.
+Sometimes, the conditions are reversible, while other times, the goal of SLP intervention is to improve quality of life and communication abilities.
 Speech-language pathologists help their clients experience improved learning, effective social interaction, and meaningful relationships.

 What is an Occupational Therapist?

-Likewise, a bachelor’s or master’s degree is required to become an OT.
+Entry-level occupational therapy practice requires a master's degree (MOT) at minimum, and the field is rapidly transitioning toward the Doctor of Occupational Therapy (OTD) as the standard entry-level credential.
 Some OTs progress to earn doctoral credentials and attain certification through the National Board for Certification in Occupational Therapy (NBCOT).
 Licensure to practice as an OT is required.

 In both professions, continuing education and commitment to ongoing professional development are necessary to maintain credentials and currency for effective practice.
 When comparing the SLP vs. occupational therapist curricula, both may include content on topics such as: